christofferaakre/flameshot-ocr/readme.md

 to the directory that you will monitor with `manga_ocr`

 #### Install dependencies using install script:
-Note that the install script by default installs tesseract dependencies specific to japanese; if you want to use `flameshot-ocr` for a different language, you will need to change the `tesseract-ocr-jpn` and `tesseract-ocr-jpn-vert` packages to the correct ones for your target language, or install these dependencies yourself.
 1. `cd flameshot-ocr`
 2. `chmod +x install.sh`
 3. `sudo ./install.sh`